“It is a healthy thing, now and then, to hang a question mark on the things you have long taken for granted”

 We live in an unprecedented time in human history.
 It used to take years, even decades for advances in technology or knowledge to find their way into the conversations and lives of average people.

-What comes into your mind when you think about God is the most important thing about you.
+What comes into your mind when you think about who God is is the most important thing about you.

 Have you thought very much about the difference between the glimpses of who God is in the Old Testament versus the flawless expression in Yeshua?

-It turns out that God is like Yeshua.
+It turns out that God is exactly like Yeshua.

-There has never been a time when God was not like Yeshua.
+There has never been a time when God was not exactly like Yeshua.

 We haven’t always known this…